Understanding Clojure's Persistent Vectors, pt. 3

 if lookup_index < tail_offset: # tree_lookup = old lookup technique return tree_lookup(lookup_index) else: return tail[lookup_index - tail_offset]

-As we know that the tail offset is the amount of elements in the tree, we can just check whether the element we are going to look up is less than the tail offset.
+As we know that the tail offset is the number of elements in the tree, we can just check whether the element we are going to look up is less than the tail offset.
 If it is, we just do the old lookup technique.
 Otherwise, we know that it is in the tail.
-If that's the case, we subtract the tail offset (this is why we call it the tail offset) by the index, and then look up the newly calculated index in the tail.
+If that’s the case, we subtract the tail offset (this is why we call it the tail offset) by the index, and then look up the newly calculated index in the tail.

 An update is, as the lookup implementation, very similar to the original update implementation.
 The only difference happens when you want to update a value which resides inside the tail.
 We have yet again two cases: One where you update something in the tree, and something when you update the tail.